Title: | Refitting and Spatial Analysis in Archaeology |

 is used to generate two series of graphs from the properties of the observed graph: the first series is generated under the formation hypothesis H1 (one initial spatial unit) and the second series is generated under the hypothesis H2 (two initial spatial units).

-The edge count, edge weights sum, balance, disturbance, admixture, and cohesion values of the generated graphs are measured.
+The edge count, edge weights sum, balance, components balance, disturbance, admixture, and cohesion values of the generated graphs are measured.

 By default, the results are post-processed with the frag.simul.summarise